William Thornton (died 1769): Life

 He was the son of Sir William Thornton of Yorkshire and his wife Elizabeth, born at Netherton.
 He attended Mr Jackson's school in York, was admitted to St John's College, Cambridge in 1731, at age 18.

 At the time of the 1745 Jacobite Rebellion, Thornton raised at his own expense the "Yorkshire Blues" to fight the troops of the Young Pretender, and took part in the battle of Falkirk.
 He became Colonel of the 2nd West Yorks Militia.
 He served as MP for York from 1747 to 1754, and from 1758 to 1761.
 He travelled to Hanover with George II, and turned down the offer of a baronetcy.
 In parliament, he initially supported the government, but became part of the opposition in 1751.
 He was an opponent in 1753 to the idea of a national census.

 Thornton died on 10 July 1769.
 The family owned Lendal Tower in York, used as a municipal water supply, from about 1719 to 1779.
-In 1756 a mortage was taken out on it, by Thornton, to install a Newcomen engine for pumping.
+In 1756 a mortgage was taken out on it, by Thornton, to install a Newcomen engine for pumping.